Exploring Many-body Interactions Through Quantum Fisher Information: Testing TEXT -body interactions

 where $\mathcal{N}=1/J(N+1)$.
-Suppose now that this system contains some amount of three-body interactions of the same symmetry, and the actual Hamiltonian is up to normalisation $H=H_I+\gamma_3 H_{k=3}$.
+Suppose now that this system contains some amount of three-body interactions of the same symmetry, and the actual Hamiltonian is up to normalisation $\mathcal{H}^{(3)}=\mathcal{H}_I+\gamma_3 H_{3}$.
 In Fig.~\ref{fig:Fisher123} we plot the maximal QFI in product states for different $N$ and changing $\gamma_3$.
 Clearly, even for small $\gamma_3$, higher-order interaction is detected.
-Moreover, let us examine a case where we choose $\gamma_3$ randomly from $[0,1]$ and for each choice compute the QFI in a random pure three-qubit product state.
+Moreover, let us examine a case where we set different values of $\gamma_3= \lbrace 0.1, 0.5, 0.7, 1\rbrace$, and for each choice compute the QFI in a random pure three-qubit product state.
 In this scenario, it is also possible to violate $\mathcal{B}_{1+2}$.
-Namely, for $10^5$ samples the estimated frequency of violation is $4\%$.
+Namely, for $10^5$ samples the estimated frequency of violation is $\lbrace 0.23\%,4.3\%, 6.1\%, 8\% \rbrace$, for the respective choices of $\gamma_3$.
 Although, as expected, this frequency is small it is still significant, and one can make conclusions about the present interaction type.

 An interesting thing to comment on is the change in eigenlevels structure.
 In general, the state that maximizes variance is given as $1/\sqrt{2}(|E_{min}\rangle + |E_{max }\rangle)$.
 This however does not need to be a product state and, indeed, it is not in most of the cases.
 Nevertheless, if the order of interaction increases the structure of eigenlevels changes and Heisenberg scaling is available with product states.
 In fact, increasing $\gamma_3$ causes an attraction of the lowest energy levels resulting in stronger degeneracy when all couplings are equal.
 The resulting system is effectively a two-level structure and it is possible to form many product states which are a uniform superposition of two levels, hence the maximal value of variance and QFI can be achieved.